Ezekiel Elliott: 2017 season

 On August 11, 2017, the NFL suspended Elliott for the first six games of the 2017 season for violating the personal conduct policy.
 His suspension stemmed from accusations of domestic violence against his ex-girlfriend on five occasions in 2016.
 NFL officials conducted a year-long investigation into the allegations, and though Elliott was never criminally charged, decided to suspend him.
 On August 16, Elliott announced that he would appeal the suspension.
 Although the suspension was upheld on September 6 by a league-appointed arbitrator, on September 8, a federal judge granted a request for injunction by the NFL Players Association (NFLPA), putting the suspension on hold indefinitely.

-During the season-opening 19–3 victory over the Giants on NBC Sunday Night Football, Elliott had 24 carries for 104 yards.
+During the season-opening 19–3 victory over the Giants on Sunday Night Football, Elliott had 24 carries for 104 yards.
 In the next game against the Denver Broncos, he had the worst game of his career statistically, being held to eight yards on nine carries during the 42–17 road loss.

 On October 12, 2017, the Fifth Circuit U.S. Court of Appeals announced that Elliot's suspension had been reinstated, meaning that he would have to serve the six-game suspension up from that point.
 Six days later, Elliott was granted a temporary restraining order, meaning that he would not have to serve his suspension from that point, allowing him to play in Week 7 against the 49ers.
-In that game, Elliott rushed for 147 yards and two touchdowns and had a 72-yard touchdown reception from Dak Prescott during a 40–10 road victory.
+In that game, Elliott had 26 carries for 147 yards and two touchdowns to go along with a 72-yard touchdown reception during the 40–10 road victory.
+The following week against the Redskins, he rushed 33 times for 150 yards and two touchdowns in the 33–19 road victory.